 Waking up at 3:00 am wasn’t funny.
 It was scary.
-Mostly after having watched a horror movie featuring a priest who explained the meaning of ‘the dark hour’ to a jury, and listened to an Eminem’s song with the same subject.
-Peter was afraid he’d pee in his pants after recalling those things.
+Mostly after having watched a horror movie featuring a priest who explained the meaning of ‘the dark hour’ to a jury and listened to an Eminem’s song about the same subject.
+Peter was afraid he’d pee his pants after recalling those things.
 Besides, he’d never experienced such a fear before, just thinking about something as mundane as a Hollywood flick and a rapper’s song.

 He shook his head, trying to get rid of those thoughts and think about something more positive.
 In all honesty, it seemed impossible to be positive at 3:00 am.
-He rose to his feet, and walked to the bathroom, a routine he normally follows when he wants to take a leak.
-This time, though, Peter just wanted to stand up.
-Not an apparent reason whatsoever.
+He rose to his feet and walked to the bathroom, a routine he normally followed when he wanted to use the toilet.
+This time, though, Peter only wanted to stand up and was unable to find a reason why.

 Opening the bathroom’s door, and switching the light on, Peter was taken aback by his reflection in the mirror.
 “Oh my God!” he said, looking perplexedly at the smears of blood he had on his once-upon-a-time white shirt and the sprinkles that covered his face.
 Blood spatter, as they say in Dexter, one of his favorite TV shoes.
 He froze, unable to find a reasonable explanation.
 Maybe because there wasn’t one?

 There was an explanation, he just didn’t have a rat’s ass idea what it was.